Carpye/Pokes-Automatization-Chrome-Extension/README.md

 # Pokes-Automatization-Chrome-Extension
-An Chrome Extension to automaticly send pokes every time someone pokes you.
+An Chrome Extension to automaticly sends pokes every time someone pokes you.